 Not Allowing Time to Rest

-Once your collard greens are cooked, let them rest for a few minutes before serving.
-This allows the flavors to meld together effectively, enhancing the dish’s overall taste.
-If you dive right in, you may miss out on the depth of flavor that develops during this time.
+After cooking your collard greens, let them sit for a few minutes before serving.
+This is helpful for combining the flavors well so that it enhances the overall taste of the dish.
+If you dive in right away, you might lose out on the depth of flavor that develops during this time.

 Conclusion